OpenZeppelin/cairo-contracts/docs/Access.md

 Dynamic role allocation is often a desirable property, for example in systems where trust in a participant may vary over time.
 It can also be used to support use cases such as [KYC](https://en.wikipedia.org/wiki/Know_your_customer), where the list of role-bearers may not be known up-front, or may be prohibitively expensive to include in a single transaction.

-The following example uses the [AccessControl mock contract](../tests/mocks/AccessControl.cairo) which exposes the functions.
+The following example uses the [AccessControl mock contract](../tests/mocks/AccessControl.cairo) which exposes the role management functions.
 To grant and revoke roles in Python, for example:

 ```python
 MINTER_ROLE = 0x4f96f87f6963bb246f2c30526628466840c642dc5c50d5a67777c6cc0e44ab5